shabtronic/Teensy-MutiFX/README.md

 Teensy MultiFX

 A simple hardware platform for Gutiar based FX.
 Mostly mod and delay - no distortion.
-Audio board has no Hi-Z input, so this is meant to be used after your main distortion pedal (ToneX-One is what I use).
+Audio board has no Hi-Z input, so this is meant to be used after your main distortion pedal (ToneX-One is what I use) which will buffer the input to low-z and make it usable on the Audio board.

 Libs Used: